warrenau/CONSTELATION/Documentation/simulation-status.md

     - forgot parentheses on end of `isdigit`? yes, and it makes a difference. fixed in code. trying again.
     - sim got to 2.18200E-03 s (Bot) and 43640 iterations (Top) / time interval 1092/2500 from 2.182000E-03 to 2.184000E-03 s batch 500/500 (Serpent)
 - Fixed typo. retrying.
+    - STAR sims could not get licenses to run
+- Retrying with fresh virtual desktop